pokusew/memorio/README.md

 Currently, I use [Netlify](https://www.netlify.com/) which is practically a CDN on steroids with integrated builds.

-In the future, the simple CDN might not be sufficient (in terms of features, speed, costs, ...).
-Then server-rendered app with additional features might be the way.
+In the future, a simple CDN might not be sufficient (in terms of features, speed, costs, ...).
+Then a server-rendered app with additional features might be the way.

 Cloudflare has always offered state-of-the-art features on the fastest and reliable network all round the